Interior Architecture, MIA

 Program learning outcomes identify what a student will learn or be able to do upon completion of their program.
 This program has the following program outcomes:

-The Master of Interior Architecture is a studio-based, professional degree program that prepares graduates to fill leadership positions in interior architecture, interior design practice and education.
+The MIA program prepares graduates to fill leadership positions in interior architecture, interior design practice and education.

 ASU programs that may lead to professional licensure or certification are intended to prepare students for potential licensure or certification in Arizona.
 Completion of an ASU program may not meet educational requirements for licensure or certification in another state.
 For more information, students should visit the ASU professional licensure webpage.